AI Security Guide

 2.1 Best Practices for Dockerizing Python ML Applications

-Dockerfile Optimization: The Dockerfile is the blueprint for the container image.
-A well-structured Dockerfile can significantly reduce build times and image size.
+Dockerfile Optimization: The Dockerfile is your blueprint.
+A well-structured one reduces build times dramatically.
+Shrinks image size.
+Makes deployments faster.

-1. Mounting via Volumes: At runtime, use a Docker volume to mount the model files from the host machine or a shared network file system (like NFS or EFS) into the container.
+1. Mounting via Volumes: At runtime, mount model files from the host or shared network storage (NFS, EFS) into the container.

-2. Downloading on Startup: The container's entrypoint script can be configured to download the required model artifact from a dedicated object store (e.g., AWS S3, Google Cloud Storage) or a model registry (e.g., MLflow, SageMaker Model Registry) when the container starts.
+2. Downloading on Startup: The container's entrypoint script downloads the model from object storage (S3, GCS) or a model registry (MLflow, SageMaker) when it starts.

 Security Hardening: